-2 weeks ago a new PostgreSQL major version with the number 10 was released (note the new numbering scheme!) and I already covered my favorite parts from the official release notes from a DBA’s point of view already here, so also take a look there if interested on the operational side as well.
-Here I would like to look at the list of changes from a developers angle though (disclaimer – not doing too much development these days though, just keeping track of things).
-Some features are of course shared with the DBA part, but still a lot of new stuff – enjoy!
+2 weeks ago a new PostgreSQL major version with the number 10 was released (note the new numbering scheme!).
+I already covered my favorite parts from the official release notes from a DBA’s point of view already here, so also take a look there, if you are interested in the operational side as well.
+In this blogpost, I would like to look at the list of changes from a developers angle (disclaimer – not doing too much development these days though, just keeping track of things).
+Of course, some features are shared with the DBA part, but there is still a lot of new stuff – enjoy!

-My favourites for version 10 from a Developer point of view
+My favourite PostgreSQL 10 features from a Developer point of view

 - Logical replication

-The long awaited feature enables easy setup and minimal performance penalties for application scenarios where you only want to replicate a single table or a subset of tables or all tables, enabling totally new application scenarios and enabling also zero downtime upgrades for following major versions!
+The long-awaited feature enables easy setup and minimal performance penalties for application scenarios, when you only want to replicate a single table or a subset of tables or all tables, enabling totally new application scenarios and enabling also zero downtime upgrades for following major versions!
 The top feature of version 10 for me.

 - Declarative partitioning

-Old way of managing partitions via inheritance and creating triggers to re-route inserts to correct tables was bothersome to say the least, not to mention the performance impact.
+An old way of managing partitions via inheritance and creating triggers to re-route inserts to correct tables ,was bothersome to say the least, not to mention the performance impact.
 Currently supported are „range“ and „list“ partitioning schemes.
 If someone is missing „hash“ partitioning available in some DB engines, one could use „list“ partitioning with expressions to achieve the same.

 - Multiple hostname/IP support in client connection strings